 With the exception of faculty in certain tracks in Medicine, Public Health, and Nursing, no one on the Yale faculty may be employed in the ranks of assistant professor and associate professor on term for longer than a total of ten years, plus any extensions as described below.
-In the Faculty of Arts and Sciences and in the Schools of Architecture, Divinity, and Forestry & Environmental Studies, that maximum is nine years (see Section IV.H).
-The maximum may be extended by up to a total of three years for time during which the faculty member:
+In the Faculty of Arts and Sciences, the maximum is nine years under FASTAP 2007 (see Section IV.H.1) and eight years under FASTAP 2016 (see Section IV.H.2).
+In the Schools of

-5 Exceptions may be made, with the approval of the Corporation, to enable ladder faculty in a clinical specialty in the School of Medicine to hold tenure-track appointments in a cooperating academic institution, where there is a formal inter-institutional arrangement with such institution and where the clinical opportunity is not sufficient at Yale alone.
+4 Exceptions may be made, with the approval of the Corporation, to enable ladder faculty in a clinical specialty in the School of Medicine to hold tenure-track appointments in a cooperating academic institution, where there is a formal inter-institutional arrangement with such institution and where the clinical opportunity is not sufficient at Yale alone.